Welcome to today's edition of the Rush 24-7 podcast.

 Ben Carson gave an honest and thoughtful answer.

-So I want to uh say a word about Ben Carson and defend him on this position when we get back.
+So I want to say a word about Ben Carson and defend him on this position when we get back.

-Hey, Mark Stein uh in for rush.
+Hey, Mark Stein Infra Rush.

-While we're speaking about all the other ways apart from guns, you can die.
+While we're speaking about all the other ways, apart from guns, you can die.

 And Iran alone had 465 of its citizens killed in this crush.